alan-turing-institute/CleverCSV/README.md

 ### Command-Line Tool

 The ``clevercsv`` command line tool can be useful when dealing with CSV files on the command line.
-At the moment, ``clevercsv`` supports three commands:
+At the moment, ``clevercsv`` supports these commands:

 - ``detect``: detect the dialect of a given CSV file
 - ``view``: detect the dialect and view the file as a spreadsheet using [tabview](https://github.com/TabViewer/tabview)
 - ``standardize``: after detecting the dialect of a CSV file, standardize it to the CSV spec in [RFC-4180](https://tools.ietf.org/html/rfc4180).
+- ``code``: Generate Python code for reading a specific CSV file with the detected dialect

 On the terminal, run ``clevercsv -h`` for more information.